 This class is provided for a nominal fee to cover the textbook, audio tapes, and classroom instruction.
 The class meets two days per week, two hours per class, for five weeks.

 The class emphasizes conversational Spanish skills.
 The instructor is willing to customize the class according to the needs of the individual participants.
 For example, if the students need industrial vocabulary, the instructor will develop a curriculum to address industrial vocabulary needs.
-See "Schedules" for current schedule and application.
+2014-2015 Schedule here.

 The business and computer classes at the Adult Education Center are designed with the adult learner in mind.
 All classes are taught using a hands-on approach.
 Each class is designed to be enjoyable and stress free.
 The MS Office courses are $80 and include a USB Flash drive, textbook, and class instruction.
 Our FREE classes include Microsoft IT certification, Digital Literacy, Social Networking, Google Apps for Teachers, and Technology for Career Success.
-See "Schedules" for class descriptions, schedules, and applications.
+Fall 2014 schedule here.

 English as a Second Language (ESL)

 Classes in English as a Second Language are designed for persons over the age of 18 whose native language is not English.
 Beginning, intermediate, and advanced coursework, as well as U.S. citizenship preparation is provided.
 Placement tests are used to determine the appropriate level of instruction for each student.

 The ESL classes emphasize survival English in the American society, particularly in the workplace.
 Computer-assisted instruction is also available for additional practice and review.
 All staff are certified and experienced teachers of ESL.

 Classes are available Monday through Thursday, day and evening, with open entry/open exit.
 There is no charge for classes, but books must be purchased.
 Only a picture ID is required to enroll in classes.